fbpx Skip to main content

 Provided you have made sufficient National Insurance payments, you can claim the State Pension when you are within four months of the UK retirement age and can do so by either:

 You may receive a claim form when you reach the eligible age but should contact the IPC if you do not.
-The claim process is relatively simple, albeit protracted, and you’ll be asked for information about previous addresses and employment, as well as for your banking details for your account in Canada.
+The claim process is relatively simple, albeit protracted, and you’ll be asked for information about previous addresses and employment, as well as for your banking details in Canada.

 State Pensions can be paid into any bank or building society account, so you’ll need to include the IBAN and BIC if you’re using a Canadian bank.
 The caveat is that you can’t change the account during the year, so it’s worth thinking through if you’re unsure whether to claim your pension through a UK or an overseas account.